Parrurox/Parrurox/README.md

 # 💫 About Me:

-▶ Hey there !👋 I'm a programmer/gamer with a passion for game development<br>▶ Building websites and apps for fun🥳.<br>▶ Learning AI/ML and cloud computing 👨‍💻<br>▶ Studying Computer science in Kolkata, India
+▶ Hey there !
+I'm Shaikh Parwez👋 I'm a programmer/gamer with a passion for game development<br>▶ Building websites and apps for fun🥳.<br>▶ Learning AI/ML and cloud computing 👨‍💻<br>▶ Studying Computer science in Kolkata, India

 ## 🌐 Socials: